GoogleChrome/web.dev/src/site/content/en/payments/setting-up-a-payment-method/index.md

 article discusses how payment app discovery works,  and how to configure your payment app to be properly discovered and invoked by a browser.

-If you are new to the concept of Web Payments, how a payment transaction works through payment apps, please read following articles first:
+If you are new to the concept of Web Payments or how a payment transaction works through payment apps, read the following articles first:

 - [Empowering payment apps with Web Payments](/empowering-payment-apps)
 - [Life of a payment transaction](/life-of-a-payment-transaction)